goabstract/Awesome-Design-Tools/README.md

 ### Augmented Reality

-Augmented Reality is technology that upgrades our real world, by adding a layer of digital information to it.
-The use of AR increases day by day.
-This is why we collected different augmented reality tools for creating, projecting and prototyping apps focused on AR:
+Augmented Reality is a technology that upgrades our real world, by adding a layer of digital information to it.
+The use of AR increases day by day with dozens of new AR apps, development kits, and AR frameworks.
+So in this section is collected different augmented reality tools for creating, projecting and prototyping apps focused on AR:

 * [Daqri](https://daqri.com/) — delivers professional-grade augmented reality for the workforce by overlaying digital information onto the physical environment.
 * [EasyAR](https://www.easyar.com/) — a mobile application and an Augmented Reality Engine, making AR easier.